Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 MPG and fuel costs: What does a Toyota Corolla Touring Sports cost to run?

-How you use the Toyota Corolla Touring Sports will affect its economy a great deal, as hybrids perform much better in traffic and low speeds where the regenerative brakes can do their thing when it comes to charging the battery.
+How you use the Toyota Corolla Touring Sports will affect its economy a great deal, as hybrids perform much better in traffic and at low speeds, where the regenerative brakes can do their thing when it comes to charging the battery.
 If you often do longer motorway journeys, a diesel model might be the better bet.

 Just like the standard Corolla hatchback, the Toyota Corolla Touring Sports has proved to be very reliable since its introduction a couple of years ago, with no common issues reported.
 Meanwhile, Toyota as a brand enjoys an excellent reputation for reliability.

-Toyota Corolla Touring Sports Review 2023 Rear Side View
+Toyota Corolla Touring Sports price

 Ask the heycar experts: common questions